jhonnymichel/react-hookstore/README.md

 #### `getState:Function():*`
 A method that returns the store's current state
 #### `setState:Function(state:*, callback?:Function)`
 Sets the state of the store. works if the store does not use a reducer state handler.
-Otherwise, use `dispatch`. callback is optional and will receive new state as argument
+Otherwise, use `dispatch`. callback is optional and will be invoked once the state is updated, receiving the updated state as argument.
 #### `dispatch:Function(action:*, callback?:Function)`
-Dispatchs whatever is passed into this function to the store. works if the store uses a reducer state handler.
-Otherwise, use `setState`. callback is optional and will receive new state as argument
+Dispatches whatever is passed into this function to the store. works if the store uses a reducer state handler.
+Otherwise, use `setState`. callback is optional and will be invoked once the state is updated, receiving the updated state as argument.
 #### `subscribe:Function(callback:Function):unsubscribe:Function`
-subscribe a function to be called everytime a state changes.
+The callback function will be invoked everytime the store state changes.
 If the store is reducer-based, the callback function will be called with `action` as the first argument and `state` as the second. otherwise, it'll be called with `state` as the only argument.

 the subscribe method returns a function that can be called in order to cancel the subscription for the callback function.